 Compare this price sheet:

 Without that third package as a reference point, $1,800 seems like a lot of money, right?
-But with that option, the middle price seems a lot more reasonable, and most people will now choose it.
-Plus, believe it or not, some people just want the most expensive thing.
-And for those customers, you have a high-cost option, just in case.
+But with that option, the middle price seems a lot more reasonable, and many people will choose it.
+Plus, believe it or not, some people just want the most expensive package.
+And for those customers, you have a premiere option, just in case.

 Of those three options, highlight two—your first and second choices.
 Always present one as better, but say there’s a second option available.
 This takes it from a yes-or-no decision to an A-or-B decision.